Aller au contenu

 Benefits of Pu'er Tea: What Traditional Chinese Medicine Says

-Before it was a beverage of pleasure, tea was a remedy.
-For centuries, this is how China viewed it, and Pu'er, which grows in the mountains of Yunnan, holds a special place in this long tradition.
-Here's what traditional Chinese medicine says about it, respecting what it is: an ancient cultural framework, not a modern prescription.
+Before being a beverage of pleasure, tea was a remedy.
+For centuries, China viewed it through this lens, and Pu'er, which grows in the mountains of Yunnan, holds a special place in this long tradition.
+Here's what traditional Chinese medicine says about it.

 Three Thousand Years of Tradition

-Tea entered the Chinese pharmacopoeia over two thousand years ago, during the Han Dynasty.
-Before being drunk for pleasure, it was picked, dried, and steeped like any other medicinal plant, such as ginger root or chrysanthemum flower.
+Tea entered the Chinese pharmacopoeia over two thousand years ago, during the Han dynasty.
+Before being drunk for pleasure, it was harvested, dried, and steeped as a medicinal plant among others, much like ginger root or chrysanthemum flower.
 The great classic Shennong Bencao Jing, attributed to the legendary Emperor Shennong, already mentions tea among the plants useful for body balance.

-In the 8th century, Lu Yu wrote the Cha Jing, the Classic of Tea, which defined the art of preparing and drinking tea for centuries.
-Lu Yu already mentions the great tea trees of Yunnan, whose compressed leaves traveled by caravan to Tibet and Mongolia.
+In the 8th century, Lu Yu wrote the Cha Jing, the Classic of Tea, which for centuries established the art of preparing and drinking tea.
+In it, Lu Yu already mentions the great tea trees of Yunnan whose compressed leaves traveled in caravans along the Tea and Horse Road to Tibet and Mongolia.
 At that time, Yunnan tea was less a ceremonial drink than a robust, generous, and useful daily companion.

 Why Pu'er Holds a Special Place

-In Chinese thought, every food possesses a hot, cool, or neutral nature and a path through the body.
+In Chinese thought, every food has a hot, cool, or neutral nature and a path in the body.
 Classics traditionally associate Pu'er with the spleen and stomach, two organs that Chinese medicine considers central to what it calls internal balance.

-The long fermentation of Pu'er, whether natural, as in aged sheng, or accelerated, as in shou, transforms the fresh leaf into something softer, rounder.
-Chinese tradition attributes a particular affinity for digestion to this fermented leaf, and it is this quality, even more than the taste, that made Pu'er's fortune in the Chinese pharmacopoeia.
+The long fermentation of Pu'er, whether natural, as in aged sheng, or accelerated, as in shou, transforms the fresh leaf into something softer and rounder.
+Chinese tradition attributes a particular affinity to this fermented leaf for digestion, and it is this quality, even more than taste, that has made Pu'er famous in the Chinese pharmacopoeia.

 Fermented Pu'er and Raw Pu'er: Two Natures

 Chinese medicine distinguishes teas by their temperament.
-Fermented Pu'er (shou) is traditionally described as warm in nature; its long fermentation gives it, in Chinese thought, a quality that warms and soothes.
-It is the tea willingly offered in winter, after rich meals, or to accompany moments when the body seeks comfort.
+Fermented Pu'er (shou) is traditionally described as warm in nature: its long fermentation, in Chinese thought, gives it a quality that warms and soothes.
+It is the tea readily offered in winter, after rich meals, or to accompany moments when the body seeks warmth.

 Raw Pu'er (sheng), especially when young, is considered cool.
 Tradition associates it with spring, brisk mornings, and energetic constitutions.
 With age, its coolness softens, and an old sheng can gradually take on the warmer nature of a fermented tea.

-This idea that tea has a season, a time, a use, is one of the most beautiful insights of Chinese thought.
-Drinking tea is not just satisfying a thirst: it is also aligning what you drink with the moment, the mood, and the time of day.
+This idea that tea has a season, a time, a use is one of the most beautiful insights of Chinese thought.
+Drinking tea is not just about satisfying thirst: it is also about aligning what you drink with the moment, the mood, the time of day, and the season.

 Enjoyed After Meals

-If there is one traditional use of Pu'er that spans regions and eras, it is this: it is drunk at the end of a meal.
-In southern China, in all provinces where Pu'er has its place, a cup of dark tea naturally follows meat dishes, rich tables, and lingering meals.
+If there is one traditional use of Pu'er that spans regions and eras, it is this: it is drunk at the end of meals.
+In southern China, in all provinces where Pu'er holds a place, the dark cup of tea naturally follows meat dishes, rich tables, and lingering meals.

-Chinese tradition has long attributed digestive benefits to Pu'er after meals.
-The caravaneers of the Tea and Horse Road drank it for this reason as a complement to their diet, which was often rich in dried meat and dairy products.
-This habit has been passed down and is still one of the most common daily rituals around tea in China.
+Chinese tradition has long credited Pu'er, after meals, with supporting digestion.
+The caravanners of the Tea and Horse Road drank it for this reason, complementing their diet often rich in dried meat and dairy products.
+This habit has been passed down and, even today, is one of the most common daily tea rituals in China.

-Another unique characteristic of Pu'er, particularly fermented Pu'er, is its very low theine content.
-The long fermentation process naturally degrades a large portion of the theine originally present in the leaf.
-In practice, fermented Pu'er can be drunk from morning till night without fear of affecting sleep.
+Another unique characteristic of Pu'er, especially fermented, is its very low theine content.
+The long fermentation the leaf undergoes naturally degrades a large part of the theine it originally contained.
+Practically speaking, you can drink fermented Pu'er from morning until night without fearing any impact on sleep.
 This is a fact, not a promise.

 It is for this reason, as much as for its taste, that Pu'er has become the everyday tea in Chinese families.
-In the mountains of Yunnan where we work six months a year, it is the tea that is steeped in a thermos at dawn and continues to be drunk until bedtime.
+In the mountains of Yunnan where we work six months a year, it is the tea steeped in a thermos at dawn and continued to be drunk until bedtime.
 A single dosage, water added throughout the hours, and the cup accompanies the day.

 Frequently Asked Questions